ayoung5555/MP_MyWebsite/README.md

 6. There is already a link to the resume in the About section 'EDITME About Section' but if you wish to insert your resume elsewhere, here is the HTML (assuming you named your resume `resume.pdf`).
      `<a href="assets/resume.pdf">EDITME TEXT HERE</a>`
 7. To verify that your links are correct, you can open `index.html` in a web browser.
 All the links you've edited should now function correctly.
 Also verify that `index.html` is saved and then refresh your browser if something isn't updated.
+8. You can also upload a headshot or profile picture in the same way you did for the resume (this time it's in the 'EDITME Profile Image' section), and change out the name of `profile-pic.jpg` for the filename of your image.

 Continue to the [publishing your website for free](#publishing-your-website-for-free) section